phoenix-rtos/phoenix-rtos-doc/coding/index.md

 int hal_cpuCreateContext(cpu_context_t **nctx, void (*start)(void *harg), void *kstack, size_t kstacksz, void *ustack, void *arg, hal_tls_t *tls)
 ```

-### PS-CODE-REC-024

-Function should be not longer than 200 lines of code and not shorter than 10 lines of code.

 ### PS-CODE-REC-025

 *Recommendation derived from MISRA C.*